MicrosoftDocs/SupportArticles-docs/Office/Client/activation/issue-when-activate-office-365-proplus.md

 For more info about how to configure firewall rules, see your firewall documentation.

-2) If the NCSI probes are disabled, You can **Enable** the NCSI active or passive probes by using the registry .
+2) If the NCSI probes are disabled, You can **Enable** the NCSI active or passive probes by using the registry or Group Policy Objects (GPOs).

 To use the registry to Enable NCSI active probes, configure one of the following registry keys.